You are standing at the end of a road before a small brick building.

 to genereAvventura.

-We do not want to list them all, perhaps that would be impossible even if we tried.
-But we can make a list of the most important titles, from the beginning of the genre up until the development of genereAvventura.
+More than 30 years separate the two games and many adventures have been played by millions of people.
+We don't want to list them all, maybe we wouldn't even be able.
+But we can make a list of the most significant, from the beginning of the genre to the development of genereAvventura.